 The diagnosis of PKAN is made based upon a detailed patient history, a thorough clinical evaluation, and a variety of specialized tests.
-PKAN is typically diagnosed by the characteristic brain MRI finding called the “eye-of-the-tiger” sign, which is a dark area indicating accumulation of iron with a bright spot in the center on T2-weighted MRI.
+PKAN is typically suspected when the characteristic brain MRI finding called the “eye-of-the-tiger” sign, which is a dark area indicating accumulation of iron with a bright spot in the center, is observed on T2-weighted MRI.
 This MRI finding is not seen in other forms of NBIA.

-Molecular genetic testing for the full gene sequence of the PANK2 gene is available to confirm the diagnosis.
+Molecular genetic testing for the full gene sequence of the PANK2 gene is the gold standard way to make this diagnosis.
 Approximately 95% of those affected have two identifiable mutations in this gene and approximately 5% have only one identifiable mutation.
 Some PANK2 gene deletions are not detected by sequencing the gene, so for individuals without a detectable mutation or only one detectable mutation, gene deletion/duplication analysis is also recommended.

 Clinical Testing and Work-Up